Azure/iotedgedev/README.md

     > You can use the `DOTENV_FILE` Environment Variable to point to a different .env file, such as .env.integration or .env.test.
 This is helpful in CI/CD pipeline scenarios where you'll want to target different environments and devices to ensure all scenarios are tested.

-    This tool offers a wizard-like command to guide you through setting up Azure and also setting up the configuration properly.
+    This tool offers a wizard-like command to guide you through setting up Azure and also setting up the Environment Variables properly.

     ```
-    iotedgedev azure --setup --interactive-login
+    iotedgedev azure --setup
     ```

-    This command will guide you to create or select your Azure resources and will set the corresponding connection strings

 ### Step 3: Build and Deploy Modules